 After returning to Chicago and opening the innovative Cantina 1910 Dávila opened her first restaurant, Mi Tocaya Antojería.
 At Mi Tocaya guests are invited to enjoy Davila’s takes on familiar Mexican favorites; less known regional specialties; and completely new dishes that are inspired by her Mexican heritage.

-Dávila has also enjoyed success in her first year as a Chef/Owner and was named one of Food & Wine Magazine’s Best New Chefs (2018); a James Beard Semi Finalist for Best Chef: Great Lakes (2018); a nominee for Jean Banchet’s Rising Chef of the Year (2017); Eater Chicago’s Chef of the Year (2017); Chicago Tribune’s Chef of the Year (2019) and was named a “Chef to Watch” by both Eater and Plate Magazine in 2017.
-She was recently named as a James Beard Finalist in the Best Chef: Great Lakes category.
+Dávila has also enjoyed success as a Chef/Owner and was named one of Food & Wine Magazine’s Best New Chefs (2018); a James Beard Semi Finalist for Best Chef: Great Lakes (2018) and finalist in the same category in 2019; a nominee for Jean Banchet’s Rising Chef of the Year (2017); Eater Chicago’s Chef of the Year (2017); Chicago Tribune’s Chef of the Year (2019) and was named a “Chef to Watch” by both Eater and Plate Magazine in 2017.